davidxmoody/davidxmoody.com/_drafts/wordsearch-game.md

 Another small detail is how to choose the random words.
 Again, I found that by choosing truly random words, the grid tended to fill up with many smaller words because those were least likely to cause conflicts.
 While not a huge problem, I felt the game was more fun with a mix of long and short words.
 To fix this, I simply forced longer words to be tried before shorter words.

-I am pleased with the abstractions I created to reason about grid but I am not going to write about everything here.
+I created several other abstractions to reason about grid but I am not going to write about everything here.
 If you are interested you can read the [source code on GitHub](https://github.com/davidxmoody/professorp.co.uk/tree/master/src/documents/games/wordsearch), it comes with an [MIT licence](https://github.com/davidxmoody/professorp.co.uk/blob/master/LICENCE.md).

 ## Colour highlighting